htimur/htimur.github.io/_posts/2016-03-03-tailing_the_mongodb_oplog_on_sharded_clusters_with_scala_and_akka_streams.markdown

 ## MongoDB internal operations

-Due to distribution of data on multiple nodes, MongoDB have cluster-internal operations  [`balancing`](https://docs.mongodb.org/manual/tutorial/manage-sharded-cluster-balancer/), which are reflected in `oplog`.
+Due to distribution of data on multiple nodes, MongoDB have cluster-internal operations, which are reflected in `oplog`.
 These operations have extra field `fromMigrate`, since we are not interested in these operations, we will update our `oplog` query to exclude them.

 {% gist htimur/a87dce28668a82000fcf %}